AlisterH/lazyrenamer/LazyRenamer/LazyRenamerReadMe.txt

 LazyRenamer will also rename a matching file with no extension, but will not currently rename directories.
 LazyRenamer also updates the Layer Name attribute in MapWindow MWSR files.

-Microsoft .NET Framework 2.0 or later is required to run this program.
+Either the open source and cross platform Mono runtime OR Microsoft .NET Framework 2.0 or later is required to run this program.

 ----------------